2023 Senior Area Chair (SAC) Guidelines

 - You will be assigned ~10 ACs to work with.
 When you receive your assignment, look it over carefully and email the PCs if you have any concerns.

 - Reviews are due Monday, July 11.
 Starting then, ACs should ensure that the reviewers have completed their reviews, send reminder emails if needed, and read all reviews to ensure they are up to standards.
-Again, your workload should be light during this period, but do check in to make sure that ACs are following up on missing reviews.
-Before the author response period starts, ensure that all of the papers your ACs are assigned have at least 3 high quality reviews.
-Make sure that ACs check for any disrespectful or derogatory language in the reviews.
+Your role during this period is to ensure that ACs are able to find emergency reviewers successfully and on time.
+We ask that all SACs check on their ACs if they have missing reviews, and provide appropriate guidance on how to make sure that by July 14, all papers have at least 3 high quality reviews.
 You are ultimately responsible for making sure the reviews are all there and high quality, so if an AC is unresponsive you will need to step in.
+Emergency reviewers should be assigned no later than Mon, July 10.

 - During this period, reviews will be available to authors.
 If any reviews are still missing, it is urgent to help your ACs track them down or invite additional reviewers.
-SACs and ACs may invite external reviewers, but please do this through OpenReview directly rather than sharing submissions through other channels like email.
+Otherwise, no action should be needed from you during this period.

 - As soon as the author response is entered in the system, ACs should lead a discussion via OpenReview for each submission and make sure the reviewers engage in the discussion phase.
 If your assigned ACs have not initiated discussions, prompt them to do so.
-This one-week phase 1 of the discussions will be primarily for the reviewers to engage with the authors before the closed discussions among the reviewers and ACs.
+This one-week phase discussion will be primarily for the reviewers to engage with the authors before the closed discussions among the reviewers and ACs.

-- This phase 2 of the discussion period, and during these dates the reviewers should interact with the AC and among themselves.
+- During these dates the reviewers should interact with the AC and among themselves.
 Please make sure there is active engagement, especially for the papers where there are positive and negative reviews.
+We strongly recommend that each SAC go through all borderline papers (where there is not unanimous agreement among the reviewers) and make sure the AC and reviewers are engaging in a discussion.
+If they are not, please contact the AC and guide them on conducting the discussion.

 - Be prepared to discuss all borderline papers and cases in which the recommendation of the AC goes against the recommendations of the reviewers.